bcgov/castor/documentation/castor_quick_start_tutorial.md

 Castor inputs fall into four broad classes:

-5.1. **Core spatial inputs**: Define the area of interest and spatial structure 5.2. **Spatial constraints and scenarios**: Define management rules and policy objectives around where and the amount of harvest that can take place 5.3. **Growth and yield inputs**: Describe forest growth within the area of interest 5.4. **Optional module-specific spatial inputs**: Provide additional spatial information required by selected Castor modules
+[5.1.
+Core spatial inputs](#51-core-spatial-inputs): Define the area of interest and spatial structure [5.2.
+Spatial constraints and scenarios](#52-spatial-constraints-and-scenarios): Define management rules and policy objectives around where and the amount of harvest that can take place [5.3.
+Growth and yield inputs](#53-growth-and-yield-inputs): Describe forest growth within the area of interest [5.4.
+Optional module-specific spatial inputs](#54-optional-module-specific-spatial-inputs): Provide additional spatial information required by selected Castor modules

 Each class of input serves a distinct role in the model, and together they fully define a Castor simulation.